Coises/ColumnsPlusPlus/README.md

 Columns++ is optimized for use with Elastic tabstops.
 It also works with files that use traditional, fixed tabs for alignment, or no tabs at all; however, you should ordinarily select only one column at a time in files that don't use Elastic tabstops.

 Columns++ is generally not helpful when columns do not line up visually, such as in comma-separated values files.
-However, Columns++ can convert between delimiter-separated values and tabbed presentation.
+However, Columns++ can convert between delimiter-separated values and tabbed presentation; and there are some features, particularly search using numeric formulas in regular expression replacement strings and sorting with custom criteria, which may be useful in documents that are not column-oriented.

 Elastic tabstops can cause loading and editing to be slow for large files.
 Performance can be significantly improved by avoiding proportionally-spaced fonts.
 By default, Elastic tabstops is automatically turned off for files over 1000 KB or 5000 lines.
 You can change these limits.